Canon 4000D vs Leica T

 The 4000D is a recent model that features in the current product line-up of Canon.
 In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 4000D vs Leica T

 So how do things add up?
 Is the Canon 4000D better than the Leica T or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.